dgroomes/my-software/bash/BASH_COMPLETION.md

 Markdown shell snippet in an embedded terminal window" feature, which I use constantly I believe is "the way".

 So, I need to disable the v1 completions and routinely copy the v1 completions into the v2 completions directory.
-I don't have a great solution for this othe than this big warning section.
+I don't have a great solution for this other than this big warning section.
 See my related note in the `bash-completion.bash` file.

 ---